How I Built My MDX Blog System (and Why It's Fast Enough)

 Styling: a focused MDX layer

-All post content is wrapped in .mdx-content, with typography and media styles in src/app/markdown.css.
+All post content is wrapped in .mdx-content, with typography and media styles in src/styles/markdown.css.
 That means:

 Because the styles are centralized in a single file, I can tweak typography without editing every post.
 That’s a small thing that pays off over time.